mwbauer459/leaguer.com/README.md

-Leaguer is a website aimed at providing the experience of participating in a league (think tennis, or gold) but for a wider range of interests, particularly video games.
+Leaguer is a website aimed at providing the experience of participating in a league to those who don't neccessarily participate in sports.
+The goal is to build leagues for things like chess, competetive video games, and non-competetive hobbies like hiking and knitting.